FaZeDrug/cse15l-lab-reports/labreport3.md

         Japanese students not only as an introduction to evolution, but also as an exercise in
 ```

-This use of -i with grep searches for and prints the lines in the file stringsearch-data/technical/plos/journal.pbio.0020071.txt that contain any case-insensitive version of evolution, such as "Evolution" or "evolution".
+This use of -i with grep searches for and prints the lines in the file stringsearch-data/technical/plos/journal.pbio.0020071.txt that contain any case-insensitive version of evolution, such as "Evolution" or "evolution".This is useful if I wanted to search for any case-insensitive version of "evolution"

 Another command I have used is this: